ynot458/Network_reconnaissance/README.md

-Here is your cleaned README formatted exactly as requested:

-* ✅ Only emojis in headings
-* ✅ All headings are H1 (`#`)
-* ✅ Clean GitHub-compatible Markdown

----

 # 🔎 Simple Python Port Scanner

 A lightweight TCP port scanner written in Python.
 This tool scans all 65,535 TCP ports on a target host, identifies common services, and performs basic banner grabbing.

-For educational and authorized testing purposes only.

 # ✨ Features